grafana/metrictank/docs/tools.md

     	run in dry-run mode.
 No changes will be made. (default true) -dst-cass-addr string
-    	Address of cassandra host to migrate to. (default "localhost") -dst-idx-table string
+    	Address of cassandra host to migrate to. (default "localhost") -dst-keyspace string
-    	Cassandra index table name in use on destination. (default "metric_idx") -dst-keyspace string
+    	Cassandra keyspace in use on destination. (default "raintank") -dst-table string
-    	Cassandra keyspace in use on destination. (default "raintank") -log-level string
+    	Cassandra table name in use on destination. (default "metric_idx") -log-level string
     	log level. panic|fatal|error|warning|info|debug (default "info") -num-partitions int